bwalshe/branchless/README.md

 any instruction that begins with the letter 'j' is a jump, and everybody hates them because they mess up the instruction pipeline.

-## Why do modern CPUs hate jump instructions so much anyway?
+## Why Do Modern CPUs Hate Jump Instructions So Much Anyway?

 Back when I was a kid, CPU clock-speeds kept shooting up year on year.
 That is how you could tell computers were getting better, there was a number on a chart